How to Make Nun Peg Dolls for Catholic Kids

 First, glue the rectangle around the waist as the skirt.
 (We used hot

 glue).
-Then, glue the half circle on over the head.
-The very center of the straight side goes at the top of the forehead, and hang down on either side of the face.
-I glued it down all the way down and glued it down kinda bunchy in the back so the kids can’t take it off and it doesn’t flap.
+Then, glue the half circle over the head.
+The very center of the straight side goes at the top of the forehead, and hangs down on either side of the face.
+I glued it down all the way and glued it down kind of bunchy in the back so the kids can’t take it off and it doesn’t flap.

 Again, the rectangle goes on first, then the head veil.
 I used a paintbrush and some blue acrylic paint to add these stripes, but you could also use blue puffy fabric paint, or glue some blue string.